The application is to be submitted through the Online Application System (IRK). It should include the following documents:

 - immunization proof (see Application Timeline and Forms),

-- photocopy of a document certifying possession of insurance policy (health and accident insurance) valid for the period of study in Poland, or a photocopy of European Health Insurance Card (EHIC) (applies to candidates who do not hold Polish citizenship),
+- photocopy of a document certifying possession of an insurance policy (health and accident insurance) valid for the period of study in Poland, or a photocopy of a European Health Insurance Card (EHIC) (applies to candidates who do not hold Polish citizenship),

 - photocopy of birth certificate (concerning applicants not holding Polish citizenship),